nwheels-io/NWheels/README.md

   - communication endpoints, backend APIs, messaging, workflows, scheduled jobs, and more
   - elastic on-demand scalability and failover redundancy
   - cloud, hybrid, and on-premise deployments
-  - no need to depend on cloud vendor PasS - no vendor lock-in
+  - no need to depend on cloud vendor PaaS - no vendor lock-in
 - **Ready DevOps/ALM toolchain**
   - automated deployment to dev boxes and test/prod environments on premise, hybrid, and on cloud
   - runtime health monitoring, metric collection, and tools for production intelligence